 The Application Process

-After sending Reynolds & Reynolds an email expressing your interest in the job, you will get an application to fill out and you’ll also have to take some tests.
-I’m reading that the tests are very, very hard.
-You are given a personality, math, and aptitude test that people who have applied claim have nothing to do with what the job seems to entail.
+After sending Reynolds & Reynolds an email expressing your interest in the job, you will get an application to fill out and you'll also have to take some tests.
+I'm reading that the tests are very, very hard.
+You are given a personality, math, and aptitude test that people who have applied claim have nothing to do with what the job involves.
 This seems to be one of the main complaints about this position, next to the low pay.
 The test is just too hard and most cannot make it past the test to move on the training.

 If you make it to the training after going through the initial assessment test, you will be paid for it.
 I'm not clear on how long training lasts though.
 The fact the training is paid makes me think this might be an employee position rather than something you're doing as an independent contractor.

 Do you need to live in College Station, TX?

 The job listing does say College Station, TX, but I'm seeing people online claim that you can live anywhere in the US because everything, including training, is done remotely.

 It does not appear that you need a phone line, but you do need high-speed internet and unfortunately no Macs are allowed for doing the work.

 Apparently Reynolds & Reynolds wants you to work 4 p.m. to 7 p.m.
 Monday through Friday and 7 a.m. to 7 p.m. every other Saturday.
 That's a long Saturday!
 I can see how even though it's every other Saturday, that might be a deal breaker for some.

 Pretty much all the feedback I'm coming across is from people who applied and attempted the tests — and those people are either getting rejection emails that they failed or not hearing back at all.
 I can't find anything from people who are actually doing this job, although I know they must be out there.

 Reynolds & Reynolds is a real company and they have been in business for a long time.
 They also have lots of other jobs available across different categories.